cartier-89/storm-tech-test-netcore/SOLUTION.md

 [this blog post](https://dotnetcoretutorials.com/2018/02/27/loading-parsing-web-page-net-core/).
 - I used Polly to wait and retry HttpCalls if they fail.
 Adding fallback values and fallback behavior should be pretty simple using Polly policies.

+9. _The process of adding items to a list is pretty clunky; the user has to go to a new page, fill in a form, then go back to the list detail page.
+It would be easier for the user to do all that on the list detail page.
+Replace the "Add New Item" link with UI that allows creation of items without navigating away from the detail page.
+You will need to use Javascript and an API that you create._

+Remarks:
+- I do not know Javascript and thus I completely skipped the javascript side of the task.
+- Taking into consideration the above, in order for the application to keep working I had to keep the code as it is.
+- I added repository layer to take off the load from the controller.